the14thgod/slider-pro/docs/modules.md

 >Sets the vertical position of the layer, using the value specified for data-position as a reference point.
 Can be set to a fixed or percentage value.

+##### data-show-transition-x #####

+>Sets the horizontal transition of the layer when it appears in the slide.
+Can be set to 'left' or 'right.'
+These values describing the direction in which the layer will move when it appears.

-##### data-show-transition #####
+##### data-show-transition-y #####

->Sets the transition of the layer when it appears in the slide.
-Can be set to 'left', 'right', 'up' or 'down', these values describing the direction in which the layer will move when it appears.
+>Sets the vertical transition of the layer when it appears in the slide.
+Can be set to 'up' or 'down.'
+These values describing the direction in which the layer will move when it appears.

+##### data-show-offset-x #####

+>Sets the horizontal offset for the position of the layer from which the layer will be animated towards the final position when it appears in the slide.
+Needs to be set to a fixed value.

-##### data-show-offset #####
+##### data-show-offset-y #####

->Sets an offset for the position of the layer from which the layer will be animated towards the final position when it appears in the slide.
+>Sets the vertical offset for the position of the layer from which the layer will be animated towards the final position when it appears in the slide.
 Needs to be set to a fixed value.

 ##### data-show-duration #####